softwaresaved/2020-04-30-ramp-swc/novice/git/03-changes.md

 ~~~

 We use the `-m` flag (for "**message**")
-to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
+to record a short, **descriptive comment** that will help us remember later on what we did and why.

 If we just run `git commit` without the `-m` option,
 Git will launch `nano` (or whatever other editor we configured at the start)